Ethiopian–Somali conflict: Ethiopian intervention in Somali Civil War (1996–2006)

-In April 1999 two major Somali leaders, Ali Mahdi and Hussein Aideed, said in an official protest to the United Nations Security Council, that heavily armed Ethiopian troops entered the towns of Beledhawo and Doollow on Friday, April 9, 1999.
+In April 1999 two major Somali leaders, Ali Mahdi and Hussein Aideed, said in an official protest to the United Nations Security Council, that heavily armed Ethiopian troops entered the towns of Beledhawo and Doollow on Friday, 9 April 1999.
 They further alleged that the Ethiopian troops had taken over the local administration and detained officials in the towns.
 In May 1999, Ethiopian soldiers, with the help of a pro-Ethiopian Somali faction occupied the town of Luuq in southwestern Somalia, close to the borders with Ethiopia and Kenya.
 In late June 1999, Ethiopian soldiers, supported by armoured vehicles launched an attack from Luuq that resulted in the capture of Garbahare in the Gedo region, which was previously controlled by the Somali National Front led by Hussein Aideed.
 The attack was apparently aimed at flushing out Ethiopian rebels based in Somalia.

 Ethiopia–TNG conflict (2000–2004)

 Ethiopia backed a coalition of warlords in order to undermine an attempt at restoring a government in Somalia when the Transitional National Government (TNG) under President Abdiqasim Salad Hassan formed in 2000.
 Before becoming president of the Ethiopian backed Transitional Federal Government (TFG) during 2004, Abdullahi Yusuf - a powerful warlord, was a member of the coalition.

-The Ethiopian government claimed the TNG was staffed by members of al-Ittihad.
-Although an attempt was made to improve relations between Ethiopia and the TNG in June 2001, relations only really improved in 2004 when Abdullahi Yusuf became president of the new TFG.
-Ethiopia then reversed its position and began to support the interim government, especially against the Islamic Courts Union.
+The Ethiopian government claimed the TNG of President Abdiqasim was staffed by members of Al-Ittihad Al-Islamiya, and after the 9/11 attacks, Addis Ababa openly accused the TNG leadership of being Islamic extremists who were pro-Bin Laden.

 Over the early 2000s, Ethiopia has supported and is alleged to have supported a number of different Somali factions at one time or another.
 Among these are the Somalia Reconciliation and Restoration Council (SRRC), Muse Sudi Yalahow, General Mohammed Said Hirsi Morgan (allied to the Somali Patriotic Movement or SPM), Hassan Mohamed Nur Shatigudud and his Rahanwein Resistance Army (RRA) and Abdullahi Yusuf Ahmed (former President of Puntland and current Somali TNG President).
 A number of Somali warlord factions have also held meetings and formed loose alliances in Ethiopia.
 In February 2003, Ethiopia's Prime Minister, Meles Zenawi, admitted that Ethiopian troops were occasionally sent into Somalia to battle the militant Islamist group, al-Ittihad and stated that the group was linked to al-Qaeda.
 He also claimed that Ethiopia's government had lists of al-Ittihad members who were, at the time, in the Transitional National Government and parliament of Somalia; a claim that TNG President Abdiqasim Salad Hassan has consistently denied.
 President Hassan has in turn, accused Ethiopia of destabilizing Somalia, interfering daily in Somali affairs and violating the arms embargo on Somalia by supplying weapons to warlords opposed to the Transitional Government at the time; Ethiopia denied these charges.